TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

 linked with the grid cells using a method `writeCellData` (\ref TNL::Meshes::Writers::VTIWriter::writeCellData,
 \ref TNL::Meshes::Writers::VTKWriter::writeCellData).
-In the same way, we export data linked with vertexes.
+In the same way, we export data linked with vertices.